mfcabrera/hooqu/README.rst

    We found errors in the data CompletenessConstraint(Completeness(productName)): Value 0.8 does not meet the constraint requirement.
+   PatternMatchConstraint(containsURL(description)): Value 0.4 does not meet the constraint requirement.

 The test found that our assumptions are violated!
-Only 4 out of 5 (80%) of the values of the productName attribute are non-null.
+Only 4 out of 5 (80%) of the values of the productName attribute are non-null and only 2 out of 5 (40%) values of the description attribute contained a url.
 Fortunately, we ran a test and found the errors, somebody should immediately fix the data :)